 Microsoft Teams Connect shared channels is a feature that allows for communication with people and stakeholders from outside your organization.
 This enables real-time, secure and better collaboration with external stakeholders.

-The greatest feature of shared channels is that it synergizes all internal and external communication and collaboration on one platform which thus means people outside your organization don’t have to switch to other applications which reduces time and allows for seamless connectivity.
+The greatest feature of shared channels is that it brings all internal and external communication and collaboration to one platform.
+People outside your organization don’t have to switch to other applications, reducing time and allowing seamless connectivity.

 Microsoft announced last month that Microsoft Teams Connect shared channels would be available for public preview around the end of March.